How Do You Make Your Diamond Investment Portfolio More Secure?

 With the increased sophistication comes increased complexity.
 That means we have to educate ourselves about different investment instruments, pay for the advice of highly skilled professionals or do both if we wish to have a more hands-on approach to safeguarding and growing our wealth.

 Many of us still prefer to stick with the tested, tried and true approach of paying off our own home (capital gains tax free in Australia), maybe invest in a negatively geared property and focus on compulsory superannuation as the primary form of building our nest egg.

 ATO data shows that of the 2 million property investors in Australia around 70% own just one property and a large proportion of those are negatively geared – meaning that the investment is costing more than its making with significant exposure to market downturns.

 Compulsory super leaves about 99% of how to invest (what instruments, how long, when to change from one to another) in the hands of someone else and there are still no guarantees – just read the fine print.
 What more can we do then to secure our wealth?

-Our pinks diamonds expert staff will help you every step of the way with your investment decision – Argyle Diamond Investments will educate you about Argyle pinks diamonds, explain the attributes that make some stones better investments than others and ensure that you only pay the wholesale price.
+Our pinks diamonds expert staff will help you every step of the way with your investment decision – Argyle Diamond Investments will educate you about Australian pinks diamonds, explain the attributes that make some stones better investments than others and ensure that you only pay the wholesale price.